 When looking for a "dentist near me" to treat a chipped tooth, be sure to visit a cosmetic dentist.
 We are an emergency dentist and a cosmetic dentist, which means we can treat you right away while also restoring your tooth in a manner that is natural-looking and beautiful.

 As a cosmetic dentist, we have several ways to restore a chipped tooth, including:

 We regularly use dental bonding to restore chipped teeth in children.
 This is the fastest way to do so because we can complete the process in one visit.
 As a cosmetic dentist, we apply tooth-colored bonding material to the damaged tooth, shape, and harden it for a natural-looking restoration.
-At Colorado Precision Dentistry and Orthodontics we can also use dental bonding when treating adults.
+At Colorado Precision Dentistry we can also use dental bonding when treating adults.
 However, the bonding material is generally not as long-lasting as a veneer or dental crown.

 Many of the adults who visit our general dentist office prefer to repair their teeth using dental veneers.
 A veneer can be used to restore a chipped tooth, cover dark stains, close gaps in between teeth, and more.
 This makes veneers an incredibly popular option among our patients.

 Dental crowns and bridges.

 If you have lost a tooth in addition to damaging one, we can use the solutions above to restore the damage and then work on replacing your missing tooth.
 We can do so using dental crowns and bridges or dental implants.
 Both solutions will restore the appearance and functionality of your smile.

 When visiting us for a chipped tooth, let us know if you would also like to improve your smile.
 We can offer you a quick teeth whitening treatment that will brighten your smile and improve your self-confidence.
 When combined with dental restorations, this is an excellent way to enhance your appearance.